sidorykp/tlaplus-journey/README.md

 > PROVE AmountPendingTotal' = AmountPendingTotal - amount[self]
 BY DEF credit, AmountPendingTotal

-The MoneyTransferPendingExplicit [proof](src/moneyTransfer/MoneyTransferPendingExplicit_proofs.tla) concludes with an analogous the orem as in the MoneyTransfer proof:
+The MoneyTransferPendingExplicit [proof](src/moneyTransfer/MoneyTransferPendingExplicit_proofs.tla) concludes with the analogous theorem as in the MoneyTransfer proof:
 >THEOREM IndInvPreserved == Spec => []IndInv

 The main difference compared to MoneyTransfer is that a **different expression for AmountPendingTotal** is used in MoneyTransferPendingExplicit.